 Despite the burning of the Fenton House (see post here) in 1895, Thomas Fenton continued on in the hotel business.
 The 1900 Federal census shows Thomas Fenton and his wife on Washington Street in Ellicottville (Cattaraugus County, New York).
 (Note that all census information cited herein were accessed through Familysearch.org).
 Thomas was listed as a hotel keeper.
 His brother Timothy was in the same household with the occupation of hotel bartender.
 Four servants and four boarders are also listed, including Ashley Ditcher.
-The photograph below from the Ellicottville Historical Society shows the Hotel Fenton in 1898.
+The photograph below from the Ellicottville Historical Society dates the Hotel Fenton to 1898.
+The Ellicottville Post Newspaper dated August 15, 1900 mentions that "Landlord Thomas Fenton of Ellicottville has completed extensive changes and improvements in his hotel and has changed the name from Hotel Crawford to Hotel Fenton."
 This brick structure was known successively later as the Hotel McKenzie, Hotel Ellicott, the Lincoln Hotel, the Ellicottville Inn and in the year 2010 operated under Ellicottville Inn Condominiums at 8-10 Washington Street.

 In the years prior to the Fenton Hotel and the burning of the Fenton House in 1895, Thomas was affiliated with another hotel: In the 1880 Federal census, Thomas Fenton was listed in the household of Frank Crawford who was a hotel proprietor as well.
 Mr. Crawford ran the Crawford House which stood on the site of the later Hotel Fenton.
 The Crawford House burned in 1890 and replaced with the brick structure (noted in the first photograph above).